 “[A] promise intended to be binding, intended to be acted on and in fact acted on, is binding so far as its terms properly apply.”

-Having established himself as reputable ‘advantage’ poker player in his home country of the United States, the appellant had spent a considerable number of hours playing Punto Banco at the respondents gambling house in Mayfair London, when at the point of his retirement, he had amassed winnings in excess of £7.7m, after which the respondents refused to release the funds on the premise that when playing against the house, the appellant had resorted to a number of techniques that were considered violative of the rules of play.
+Having established himself as reputable ‘advantage’ poker player in his home country of the United States, the appellant had spent a considerable number of hours playing Punto Banco at the respondents gambling house in Mayfair London, when at the point of his retirement, he had amassed winnings in excess of £7.7m; after which, the respondents refused to release the funds on the premise that when playing against the house, the appellant had resorted to a number of techniques considered violative of the rules of play.

-With no option other than to litigate, the appellant appeared before the Court of the Queen’s Bench, claiming recovery of his winnings while the respondents held that in short, the appellant had ‘cheated’ under s.42 of the Gambling Act 2005, which reads in part that:
+With no option other than to litigate, the appellant claimed recovery of his winnings before the Court of the Queen’s Bench, while the respondents held that in short, the appellant had ‘cheated’ under s.42 of the Gambling Act 2005; which reads that: